byondnabove-commits/freelo/apps/docs/architecture/organization.md

 ## Organization Is Managed By Better Auth

-The `organization` table itself, along with membership and invitations, is owned by Better Auth.
+The `organization` table itself, along with memberships and invitations, is owned by Better Auth.

-FreeLo adds business context on top of the organization via `organization_profiles` and other business tables.
+FreeLo adds business context on top of the organization through business tables such as organization profiles, subscriptions, services, forms, projects, and invoices.

 ```txt
 Better Auth owns: